How to Get Crayon Off the Wall: 5 Best Methods (Tested)

 Glass Cleaner

-Ammonia-based glass cleaner like Windex can work to get crayons off the wall if one of the gentler methods doesn’t work for you.
+Ammonia-based glass cleaners like Windex can remove crayon marks if one of the gentler methods doesn’t work for you.

-Spray the glass cleaner on the wall, let it sit for up to a minute, and then scrub with a clean cloth.
+Spray the glass cleaner on the marks, let it sit for up to a minute, and then scrub with a clean cloth.

 Will Mayonnaise Remove Crayon Marks from a Wall?